 - All-purpose flour

 - It also helps to thicken the cream.
-Compared to corn starch, it gives a chinkier, heavier texture.
+Compared to cornstarch, it gives a chinkier, heavier texture.
 I often like to blend cornstarch and all-purpose flour.

 - Salt